Support for students

 We have a wide range of pastoral support staff at Westfield.

 In the first instance students should talk to their form teacher but there are many other staff who can support them too.
-You can find out more on our Halls and tutor groups page.
+You can find out more on our Form Groups and Halls page.

 If your child has special educational needs or a disability (SEND) you should be in contact with the Learning Support team.

 If you believe any child is at risk please report your concerns to our safeguarding staff.
 You can find out more about safeguarding here.